aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 **config/HomeDirectoryDetails**

 The list of `HomeDirectoryDetails` entries.
 These Logical directory mappings that specify which Amazon S3 or Amazon EFS paths and keys should be visible to your user and how you want to make them visible.
-You must specify the Entry and Target pair, where Entry shows how the path is made visible and Target is the actual Amazon S3 or Amazon EFS path.
+You must specify the Entry and Target pair, where Entry is the directory displayed to the client and Target is the actual Amazon S3 or Amazon EFS path.

 The format is: